-- Battery or solar powered controllers require DC latching solenoids.
-These solenoids are designed to conserve energy by only requiring power when actuating (opening or closing) the zone. - A master value is most often a normally closed value that is installed prior to (upstream of) all other electric irrigation values.
-It opens when any value connected to the same controller is activated. - A master valve is used to prevent any malfunctioning valves in the system from wasting water after the system is off and to prevent the likelihood of water loss from pipe breaks outside of the irrigation window. - A normally closed master valve provides protection from system water loss during nonirrigation hours. - Some master values are normally open where constant system pressure is required, such as for use with quick coupler values (a subsurface value that utilizes a key and attachments to access water), when used in conjunction with a flow sensor. - Depending on the specification of the irrigation controller, both normally open and normally closed master valves can be used in conjunction with a flow sensor to shut down the irrigation system and send alerts to the water manager in the event of a pipe rupture or valve malfunction. - For drip irrigation valves it is recommended that they are used in conjunction with proper pressure regulation and filtration devices for the system to operate at optimal performance. - An in-ground valve is an electric RCV located and installed in an underground valve box. - Must be connected to a mainline that has a backflow prevention device. - Industry standard installation is parallel to and spaced 18-inches from hardscapes with a 12-inch separation between each in-ground valve. - Above-ground electric atmospheric breaker valves (anti-siphon). - Must be installed higher than the highest point of water in the pipe and emission devices it serves in order for the built-in backflow preventer to function properly.
+- Most electric irrigation valves are normally closed and require an electric signal to allow the fl ow of water.
+Some valves are normally open (rare) and require an electric signal to stop the fl ow of water. - Since most irrigation controllers run on AC power, 24-volt AC solenoids are the most common type of solenoid.
+These solenoids are designed to have power to them throughout the irrigation cycle. - Battery or solar powered controllers require DC latching solenoids.
+These solenoids are designed to conserve energy by only requiring power when actuating (opening or closing) the zone. - A master valve is most often a normally closed valve that is installed prior to (upstream of) all other electric irrigation valves.
+It opens when any valve connected to the same controller is activated. - A master valve is used to prevent any malfunctioning valves in the system from wasting water after the system is off and to prevent the likelihood of water loss from pipe breaks outside of the irrigation window. - A normally closed master valve provides protection from system water loss during nonirrigation hours. - Some master valves are normally open where constant system pressure is required, such as for use with quick coupler valves (a subsurface valve that utilizes a key and attachments to access water), when used in conjunction with a flow sensor. - Depending on the specification of the irrigation controller, both normally open and normally closed master valves can be used in conjunction with a flow sensor to shut down the irrigation system and send alerts to the water manager in the event of a pipe rupture or valve malfunction. - For drip irrigation valves it is recommended that they are used in conjunction with proper pressure regulation and filtration devices for the system to operate at optimal performance. - An in-ground valve is an electric RCV located and installed in an underground valve box. - Must be connected to a mainline that has a backflow prevention device. - Industry standard installation is parallel to and spaced 18-inches from hardscapes with a 12-inch separation between each in-ground valve. - Above-ground electric atmospheric breaker valves (anti-siphon). - Must be installed higher than the highest point of water in the pipe and emission devices it serves in order for the built-in backflow preventer to function properly.
 Refer to local code specifications for minimum height, typically 12 to 18-inches.